Advice From Your Future Self: An Exercise That Can Change Your Life

 Envision the best possible version of yourself in 20 years.
 Everything in your life has worked out perfectly, and you are living your ideal life.

-Take a few minutes and write down some thoughts about this best version of yourself.
-It can help to include a few words about each of the key parts of your life:
+Take a few minutes and write down some thoughts about this best possible version of yourself.
+It can help to include a few words and phrases about each of the key parts of your life:

 • Business/Career